gaurush-hiranandani/gaurush-hiranandani.github.io/index.md

 # NEWS

+* (July 2020) [Presented](https://icml.cc/virtual/2020/poster/5928) our paper on [Optimization and Analysis of the pAp@k Metric for Recommender Systems](https://proceedings.icml.cc/book/2020/hash/d6723e7cd6735df68d1ce4c704c29a04) at Conference on [International Conference on Machine Learning](https://icml.cc/).
 * (March 2019) Awarded the prestigious [C.L. and Jane W.-S. Liu Award](https://cs.illinois.edu/about-us/awards/graduate-fellowships-awards/cl-and-jane-w-s-liu-award) for showing exceptional research promise.
 It is awarded to only one student each year across batches.
 * (December 2019) [Presented](https://www.youtube.com/watch?v=UGs8EXkG3ig) our paper on [Mutliclass Performance Metric Elicitation](http://papers.neurips.cc/paper/9133-multiclass-performance-metric-elicitation) at Conference on [Neural Information Processing Systems](https://nips.cc/Conferences/2019).
 * (November 2019) Nominated by the Computer Science Department (first round) and then by the University of Illinois at Urbana-Champaign (second round) for one of the most competetive fellowships -- [Google PhD Fellowship](https://research.google/outreach/phd-fellowship/).